Detox for Torts (Part I) - June 2003

 However, the strategy laid out by the Powell memo has been successful.
 The abuse of the term "sound science" has indeed invaded the court system It has been institutionalized in precedent-setting Supreme Court rulings throughout the 1990s.
 These tend to remove such responsibilities from juries and place them with judges.

 Daubert and subsequent rulings (General Electric Co. v.
 Joiner, 1997; Kumho Tire Co. v.
-Carmichael, 1999) have encouraged–or at least permitted–judges to sift evidence and experts according to specific standards of “sound science” in order to prevent questionable scientific testimony from being presented to juries.
+Carmichael, 1999) have encouraged--or at least permitted--judges to sift evidence and experts according to specific standards of "sound science" in order to prevent questionable scientific testimony from being presented to juries.
 Rather than letting juries hear and decide on all the evidence presented by both sides in the adversarial process, these rulings gave judges considerable latitude to act as experts themselves on what constituted sound science.
-Some of them helped to codify simplistic definitions of scientific evidence, expertise, and interpretation.Science and weight of evidence
+Some of them helped to codify simplistic definitions of scientific evidence, expertise, and interpretation.Science and weight of evidence In toxic tort cases, injured plaintiffs depend heavily on scientific evidence to make their case.
+These cases often involve new, emerging science.
+Sometimes they also involve evidence that is not new but is conflicting and limited in addressing causation.
+The substances or products in question may have been untested or inadequately tested before they reached the marketplace.
+It may be impossible to test in ways that would show effects that only emerge after considerable time; synergistic effects with other substances; or effects on all populations, such as pregnant women and persons in bad health.
+Conclusive scientific evidence about harmful effects, therefore, may not exist--that is, some uncertainty is almost sure to be present.

 The legal standard of proof in civil suits is based on a preponderance of evidence, that is, "more likely than not."
 It does not require proof "beyond a reasonable doubt."
 Establishing the weight of evidence can involve balancing different kinds of evidence and different conclusions based on that evidence.
 But "causation" criteria such as the four Daubert criteria tend to be absolute, not a matter of balancing.
 So, in a Daubert hearing on the admissibility of evidence, it is possible that much evidence that never meets the "causation" criteria, because it may not be powerful in itself, never makes it into the overall assessment of the weight of evidence.